metabase/metabase/docs/questions/query-builder/expressions/concat.md

 ### SQL

 In most cases (unless you're using a NoSQL database), questions created from the [notebook editor](https://www.metabase.com/glossary/notebook_editor) are converted into SQL queries that run against your database or data warehouse.

+If our [sample data](#combining-text-from-different-columns) is stored in a relational database:

 ```sql
 SELECT